 On May 20, 1988, Wayne Gretzky scored a goal and added two assists to lead the Oilers to a 4-2 win over the Boston Bruins in Game 2 of the Stanley Cup Final.
 Gretzky scored three goals and 13 points in the Oilers’ eventual five-game series victory over the Bruins.

 Kirk McLean recorded his fifth career playoff shutout on May 20, 1994, to lead the Vancouver Canucks to a 4-0 win over the Toronto Maple Leafs in Game 3 of the Western Conference Final.
 Pavel Bure scored a pair of goals to lead the offensive charge.

 Eric Lindros led the way for the Flyers on May 20, 1997, with the first and only playoff hat trick of his career.
 His three goals came in a 6-3 win over the Rangers in Game 3 of the Eastern Conference Semifinals.

 On May 20, 2000, current St. Louis Blues head coach Craig Berube scored the game-winning goal in the Flyers’ 3-1 win at New Jersey Devils in Game 4 of the Eastern Conference Final.
 His goal came with just seven minutes left in the third period and his just third goal in 86 playoff games.

-The Vegas Golden Knight became the first team since the 1967-68 Blues to make the Stanley Cup Final in their inaugural season on May 20, 2018.
-Ryan Reaves scored the game-winning goal on a 2-1 victory over the Jets in Game 5 of the Western Conference Final.
+The Vegas Golden Knights became the first team since the 1967-68 Blues to make the Stanley Cup Final in their inaugural season on May 20, 2018.
+Ryan Reaves scored the game-winning goal in a 2-1 victory over the Jets in Game 5 of the Western Conference Final.
 Marc-Andre Fleury became the first goaltender ever to reach the Final in consecutive seasons with two different teams.

 Happy Birthday to You